Shi-chang/project-bird-strike-analysis-for-airports/README.md

 3. How to analyze data, visualize results, and form a report.

 # My contribution to the project
-1. Designed Crow's Foot ERD, and then a logical model as a Crow's Feet Relational Schema.
+1. Designed Crow's Foot ERD and a logical model as a Crow's Feet Relational Schema for the project.
 2. Realised the schema in the MySQL database.
-3. Load the CSV file into R and populate the tables with the data.
+3. Loaded the CSV file into R and populated the tables with the data.
 4. Formed the report.

 # Project ERD